randhir111/shopify-interview-questions/README.md

     **[⬆ Back to Top](#table-of-contents)**

-53. ### How do you fetch product data using GraphQL in a Next.js app?
+53. ### How do you fetch product data using GraphQL in a Next js app?
     In a Next.js app, I connect to Shopify’s Storefront GraphQL API using the storefront access token.
 I structure a GraphQL query to fetch product fields like title, handle, price, and images.
 Depending on use case, I fetch this data in `getStaticProps` (SSG) for performance, or `getServerSideProps` (SSR) for real-time updates.
 This approach gives me full control of rendering Shopify data inside a custom React storefront.
     **Key Interview Talking Points**
     - Storefront API requires Storefront token (not Admin token).